htcondor/htcondor/docs/automated-workflows/dagman-interaction.rst

     $ condor_q <dagman-job-id> -af Attribute-1 ...
 Attribute-N
     $ condor_q -l <dagman-job-id>

-A large amount of information about DAG progess and errors can be found in the debug log file named ``<DAG Input File>.dagman.out``.
+A large amount of information about DAG progress and errors can be found in the debug log file named ``<DAG Input File>.dagman.out``.
 This file should be saved if errors occur.
 This file also doesn't get removed between DAG new executions, and all logged messages are appended to the file.